Responsible Engineering

 Do Not Wait for Regulation

 It is widely expected that there will be more regulation around AI ethics and responsible engineering in the future.
 The US has a tendency to adopt regulation after particularly bad events, whereas Europe tends to be more proactive with the AI Act.
-We may see more targeted regulation for specific areas such as autonomous vehicles, bio-medical research, or government-sector systems.
-Some regulatory bodies may clarify how they intend to enforce existing regulation – for example in April 2021 the US’s Federal Trade Commission publicly posted that they interpret the Section 5 of the FTC Act enacted in 1914, which prohibits unfair and deceptive practices, to prohibit the sale or use of racially biased algorithms as well.
+We may see more targeted regulation for specific areas such as autonomous vehicles, biomedical research, or government-sector systems.
+Some regulatory bodies may clarify how they intend to enforce existing regulation—for example, in April 2021, the US’s Federal Trade Commission publicly posted that they interpret the Section 5 of the FTC Act enacted in 1914, which prohibits unfair and deceptive practices, to prohibit the sale or use of racially biased algorithms as well.
 In addition, industry groups might develop their own standards and, over time, not using them may be considered negligence.

 However, we argue that responsible engineers should not wait for regulation but get informed about possible problems and responsible engineering practices to avoid or mitigate such problems before they lead to harm, regulation or not.